tianhaogu/Data-Science-in-Python/README.md

 # Data-Science-in-Python
-University of Michigan Statistics-507, Winter 2021
+University of Michigan Stats-Five-Zero-Seven, Winter 2021

 NO COPY for any reason!!!